sandeep06011991/sandeep06011991.github.io/_pages/about.md

 ---

 I am a final year PhD student in the College of Information and Computer Sciences at the University of Massachusetts Amherst, advised by [Prof. Hui Guan](https://guanh01.github.io/) and [Prof. Marco Serafini](https://marcoserafini.github.io/).
-During my PhD, I worked on building efficient systems for *Scalable multi-GPU Graph Neural Network training*.
-I also explored *efficient graph analytics frameworks* advised by [Prof. Marco Serafini](https://marcoserafini.github.io/).
+During my PhD, I am working on building efficient systems for *Scalable multi-GPU Graph Neural Network training*.
+Previously, I also explored *efficient graph analytics frameworks* advised by Prof. Marco Serafini.
 During my masters, I worked on *scalable distributed transactions* advised by [Prof. Arun Venkataramani](https://marcoserafini.github.io/).
 Prior to coming to USA, I pursued my undergraduate degree at the Indian Institute of Technology, Kharagpur.

 Alongside research, I also worked on large industrial software during my internships.
 I recently finished an internship with Intel as an AI Frameworks Engineer working on a *pytorch extension to support intel hardware*.
 Previously at [Reservoir Labs](https://www.hipeac.net/network/institutions/7229/reservoir-labs/) (acquired by Qualcomm), I was a Research Engineer working on the popular deep learning *TVM compiler*.
 Before that, I was a Software Engineer Intern with the AWS distributed systems team.